anggrayudi/MaterialPreference/README.md

 ```

 Snapshots can be found [here](https://oss.sonatype.org/#nexus-search;quick~com.anggrayudi).
-To use SNAPSHOT, you need to add this URL to the root Gradle:
+To use SNAPSHOT version, you need to add this URL to the root Gradle:

 ```gradle
 allprojects {